 3. As Guidance for Integrated and Automated Tests

 When used as a guide for integrated and automated tests ASVS lets the application become self-verifying with each subsequent build.
-Using ASVS, developers could design tests on login controller, SQL injection, brute force attacks, and XSS, and more.
+Using ASVS, developers could design tests on login controllers, SQL injection, brute force attacks, XSS, and more.

 4. For Secure Development Training